A bit of a spoof on the famous novel for fun...

 I furrowed my brows.
 “Convenient for him or his patients?”

 Succulent vitality?
 What the hell did that mean?
-He gave me his version of a reassuring grin.
+He flashed me his best imitation of a reassuring grin.
 It only served to further unnerve me.

 “Okay, well, I guess I’ll meet you over there tonight then.
-Does 5:00 work?”
+Does, um, 5:00 work?”

 “Really?
 That late?”
 I was starting to get a bad feeling about this place.

 “Yes, Mina.
-After sunset.”
+Just after sunset.”

 Okay, this guy was seriously weird.
 If we hadn’t been assigned together for this class project, I wouldn’t be caught dead hanging out with him.
-This semester was just beginning, and I already couldn’t wait for it to be over.
+The semester was just beginning, and I already couldn’t wait for it to be over.

 After dropping off my backpack, I made my way to the cafeteria, grabbing a double helping of garlic bread.
-I scanned the crowded tables, my eyes settling on a friendly face.
+I scanned the crowded tables, my eyes finally settling on a friendly face.